xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 time to take action before it was too late.
-Morocco had been a Sultanate that had successfully stayed independent in the early modern period (notwithstanding Spain and Portugal's attacks), but at the beginning of the [20th century]{.ul}, France tried to upgrade its role as a colonial world power.
-Going against the Maastricht convention of [1880]{.ul}, it decided to conquer Morocco, but France's plan was foiled by Germany, who was allied with the Moroccan Sultanate.
-In [1911]{.ul}, France declared direction of a Moroccan protectorate, and Germany opposed and sailed its boats off the Moroccan coast.
+Morocco had been a Sultanate that had successfully stayed independent in the early modern period (notwithstanding Spain and Portugal's attacks), but at the beginning of the 20th century, France tried to upgrade its role as a colonial world power.
+Going against the Maastricht convention of 1880, it decided to conquer Morocco, but France's plan was foiled by Germany, who was allied with the Moroccan Sultanate.
+In 1911, France declared direction of a Moroccan protectorate, and Germany opposed and sailed its boats off the Moroccan coast.
 But then Berlin green lighted French conquest of Morocco if it would cede a piece of French Congo and grant